-The National Gardening Market Research Company, formerly part of the National Gardening Association and now a private company, is a well-known and widely recognized authority on the U.S. consumer lawn and garden market.
+Garden Research, a division of the National Gardening Association, is a well-known and widely recognized authority on the U.S. consumer lawn and garden market.

-Since 1973, we have worked with the Gallup Organization and now Harris Interactive to provide market research information for the lawn, garden, and nursery industries.
+Since 1973, we have worked with the Gallup Organization, Harris Interactive, and now Research Now/SSI to provide market research information for the lawn, garden, and nursery industries.

 Our market research reports and research services have helped companies identify and define marketing opportunities.
 Our reports and services also help companies improve their advertising, sales presentations, brand awareness, positioning, product development, strategic planning, customer satisfaction, investor relations, mail order catalogs, websites, and more.

-The National Gardening Market Research Company services include research design, survey development, data collection, results tabulation, analysis, and presentation of findings.
+Garden Research services include research design, survey development, data collection, results tabulation, analysis, and presentation of findings.
 We regularly conduct both quantitative and qualitative research studies including National Gardening Survey research and proprietary market research.

 About Paul Cohen